quicwg/base-drafts/draft-ietf-quic-transport.md

 to acquire that token.
 At a later time, the attacker may initiate a 0-RTT connection with a server by spoofing this same address, which might now address a different (victim) endpoint.
-The attacker can thus potentially cause the server to send an initial window's worth of data towards the victim.
+The attacker can thus potentially cause the server to send an initial congestion window's worth of data towards the victim.

 Servers SHOULD provide mitigations for this attack by limiting the usage and lifetime of address validation tokens (see {{validate-future}}).